-ACCEL classes do not count against the HOPE Scholarship hours cap; and are not calculated in the student's grade point average for HOPE Scholarship after high school.
+MOWR classes do not count against the HOPE Scholarship hours cap and are not calculated in the student's grade point average for HOPE Scholarship after high school.

-High school juniors or seniors who wish to enroll concurrently at Emmanuel College should submit the following materials:
+Public school and home school juniors or seniors who wish to enroll concurrently at Emmanuel College should submit the following materials:

-1. ACCEL Application
+1. MOWR Application

-The high school counselor will assist in completing all necessary paperwork if the student is eligible for the ACCEL program from the Georgia Department of Education.
-This paperwork must be submitted online directly to the Georgia Department of Education https://secure.gacollege411.org/Financial Aid Planning/S cholarships/Grants and Scholarships/Accel Program.asp x by the student.
+The high school counselor will assist in completing all necessary paperwork if the student is eligible for the ACCEL/MOWR program from the Georgia Department of Education.
+This paperwork must be submitted online directly to the Georgia Department of Education https://secure.gacollege411.org/Financial_Aid_Planning/S cholarships/Grants_and_Scholarships/Accel_Program.asp x by the student.